-From January to April, we’re keeping an eye out for the girls in green sashes selling their deliciously addictive (and increasingly vegan-friendly) cookies.
+Just like PSL season, the Girl Scout Cookie season starts earlier and earlier.
+Of course, we’re not complaining.
+From January to March, we’re keeping an eye out for the girls in green sashes selling their deliciously addictive (and increasingly vegan-friendly) cookies.
 These treats aren’t just for us, though.
-Every box sold helps a scout learn essential skills in entrepreneurship, compassion, and communications.
-Read on to find out which flavors are vegan-approved and how they help a scout out.
-Don’t forget to take this printable guide on your cookie quest!
+Every box sold helps a Scout learn essential skills in entrepreneurship, compassion, and communication.
+To keep up with the times, the Scouts are also implementing new delivery and pre-order methods to get cookies safely into your hands.
+Read on to find out which flavors are vegan-approved and how they help a Scout out.

 Peanut Butter Patties